Master in Human and Natural Resource Studies: Career Path

 • Understand the legal and policy frameworks that govern environmental protection and resource management.

-• Develop the ability to analyze and evaluate the economic, social, and ecological aspects of natural resource use and management.
+• Develop the ability to analyze and evaluate natural resource use and management's economic, social, and ecological aspects.

 • Understand the importance of interdisciplinary approaches to solving environmental problems.

-The vision of a program will likely be to produce graduates who are prepared to take leadership roles in addressing the environmental challenges faced by society, with an understanding of the interdisciplinary nature of environmental problems, and the ability to think critically and creatively about solutions.
+The program's vision is likely to produce graduates prepared to take leadership roles in addressing society's environmental challenges.
+These graduates will understand the interdisciplinary nature of environmental problems and be able to think critically and creatively about solutions.

 Eligibility